cipset01-rdp/windows10-clone/README.md

 > #### by guilhermevialle

-*I was going to create more features but I was too lazy*
+*I was going to create more features but I was too lazy - imcomplete....*

 ## Demonstrations
 ### Preview